Insights and events

 Mike Druckman leverages his prior experience at the FDA – and what he has learned since then while extricating companies from regulatory problems – to anticipate and prevent life science clients from getting into trouble in the first place.

 Mike understands the business challenges that companies face in a highly regulated environment.
 He actively works with other Hogan Lovells lawyers experienced with government reimbursement, anti-kickback limits, product liability, and a full range of other regulatory areas to craft approaches that will maximize clients' opportunities and minimize their risks.

-While in the FDA's Office of the Chief Counsel, Mike also advised on medical countermeasures.
+While in the FDA Office of the Chief Counsel, Mike also advised on medical countermeasures.
 He served on the FDA's Pandemic Influenza Planning and Preparedness Team, and helped draft guidance on pandemic and seasonal flu vaccines and a regulation on Strategic National Stockpile product labeling.
-Since joining the firm, he has advised on Emergency Use Authorizations, select agents and toxins and Dual Use Research of Concern (DURC), and various issues involving vaccines and other products.
+In his years at the firm, Mike has advised on Emergency Use Authorizations, select agents and toxins and Dual Use Research of Concern (DURC), and various issues involving vaccines and other products.

 - J.D., University of Pennsylvania Law School, 1990

 - A.B., Harvard College, magna cum laude, 1987